h0ngcha0/little-book-of-alephium/chapters/06-smart-contracts-in-ralph.md

 In the end, we verify that the tokens were correctly issued and owned by the last `Car` contract instance.

-Ralph also provides built-in ways to migrate contract code with the `migrate!()` and `migrateWithFields!()` built-in functions.
+Ralph provides built-in ways to migrate contract code with the `migrate!()` and `migrateWithFields!()` built-in functions.
 This is more secure and straightforward than the traditional proxy contract pattern, as demonstrated in the example below:

 ```rust
 Contract OldCode(owner: Address, n: U256) {